jzhen3/ML-Project/README.md

 1. Silhouette Coefficient

 ### Results Discussion for Hierarchical Clustering Algorithm:
-Our group tested hierarchical clustering with all different settings, this includes four linkage type: ward, complete, average, and single linkage, and different connectivity constrains.
-Since we don’t have a true label for our data, so we runed silhouette coefficient to analysis the coherence of our clusters.
+Our group tested hierarchical clustering with all different settings.
+This includes four linkage types: ward, complete, average, single linkage, and different connectivity constraints.
+Since we do not have a true label for our data, we ran a silhouette coefficient to analyze the coherence of our clusters.
 In our testing, the linkage type ward performs the best with a silhouette coefficient around zero point five.
-It reaches the best performance around a hundred and ten clusters, within the same clusters movies often have two to three exactly same genres and similar runtime. below is an example cluster for silhouette coefficient around 0.5. [pictures from IMDB website]
+It reaches the best performance around a hundred and ten clusters.
+Movies often have two to three exactly the same genres and similar runtimes within the same clusters.
+Below is an example cluster for a silhouette coefficient around 0.5. [pictures from IMDB website]

 cluster 1:['Balto', 'Pocahontas', 'James and the Giant Peach', 'The Land Before Time III: The Time of the Great Giving', 'Alice in Wonderland', 'The Fox and the Hound', 'Aladdin and the King of Thieves',...]